Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

    - Tactical Retreate: move and attack multiple enemies in your zone (one per die size)

 Weapons come with 2 special techniques.
 Choose one weapon

+**Special Techniques**

+You start with two Special Techniques, chosen from the combined list of your Weapon and your Glam.
+Eventually you can unlock all Special Techniques from your Weapon and Glam, and additional Special Techniques can be gained as Quest Rewards.